How I want to live my life

 I will continue to think very thoroughly and deeply about what it means to do good.

-- What is the good?
-Overall, I currently think doing the most good ends up looking mostly like utilitarianism, or at least beneficentrism.
+In terms of what ends I actually have and what I ought to do to realize that, I currently think doing the most good ends up looking mostly like utilitarianism, or at least beneficentrism.

 - take into account some degree of special obligations, like valuing friends and family more than strangers